jeremyriveradev/Truffle.TV-Theatre-like-Twitch/README.md

-# Truffle.TV Theatre like Twitch
+# Truffle.TV Theatre like Twitch - for TamperMonkey
 ### Like Twitch, when Truffle.TV Custom Theatre Mode is active and chat is hidden the video will resize to the full browser width
 A TampkerMonkey script to add functionality to Truffle.TV chrome extension Custome Theatre Mode Tested on Chromium 107